 Hormone therapy after a hysterectomy is given as estrogen-only therapy (ET).
 It does have risks, including possibly increasing the chances for breast cancer and stroke.
 (Some recent data question these risks for women who do not receive estrogen in combination with progesterone.)
 It does not appear to increase the risk for ovarian cancer recurrence.

 The decision to use estrogen therapy (ET) depends in part on a woman's age as well as other medical factors.
-For younger women (under age 40), the benefits of ET for bone and heart health may outweigh the risks.
+For younger women (under age 40), the benefits of ET for bone health, sexual function, and hot flash symptoms may outweigh the risks.
 For women closer to the age of menopause, risks may outweigh benefits.
 Discuss with your oncologist whether hormone therapy is a safe or appropriate option for you.